 Medication administration to manage a patient requires specific knowledge and experience.
-In addition, medications administered within the hospital follow standardized processes to ensuretempropriateness, effectiveness, and safety of medication based on prescription or order.
+In addition, medications administered within the hospital follow standardized processes to ensure the appropriateness, effectiveness, and safety of medication based on prescription or order.

 The safe administration of medications includes verifying the following: